Marketing and eCommerce managers spend a lot of time and effort driving traffic to sites, and rightly so.

 Analytics are a crucial tool to consult when beginning your conversion rate optimisation journey.
 Tracking customer behaviour throughout your website, analytics expose patterns and trends which can inform your eCommerce strategy.

 Away from analytics, tracking the customer journey can also be as simple as making your way through your website just as a customer might.
-Begin at your homepage and navigate your way through the site, searching for products, browsing product descriptions, adding items to your basket, creating an account and completing checkout forms.
+Begin at your homepage and navigate your way through the site, searching for products, browsing product pages, adding items to your basket, creating an account and completing the checkout process.

 Experiencing this process from start to finish, rather than dropping in and out of individual stages in your day-to-day work, highlights pain points which could be affecting your conversion rate.